ashiqsultan/route-access-control/README.md

 const roleName = new Role('role-name');

 ```
 ## Check Role

 **There are two ways to authorize roles**
-1. Authorizing in the Middleware using  `checkRole`
+1. Authorizing in the Middleware
-2. Authorizing inside route handler function using `isRoleAuthorized`
+2. Authorizing inside route handler function

 ## 1. Middleware:  `checkRole`